IBM/era/README.md

  - Ubuntu 18.04 and Python 2.7
  - Ubuntu 20.04 and Python 3.8
+ - RHEL 7.9

 The bagfiles are in a `rosbag` format, and the Python reader requires that the rosbag package be installed.
 On Ubuntu, this can be achieved with:

  - Python 2: `sudo apt install python-rosbag -y`
  - Python 3: `sudo apt install python3-rosbag -y`

+Other required packakes (mostly used by the computer vision code):

+ - Pillow (PIL)
+ - Torchvision
+ - Pytorch-lightning
+ - OpenCV
+ - Matplotlib
+ - Lightnet

 ## Installation and Build